 Hospice massage was once distrusted, but now helps thousands die comfortably.
 Read this informative article about the history of massage therapy and how it benefits hospice patients >>

 Therapeutic massage can ease tension, stiffness, and pain in hospice patients.
 It can also increase blood flow to sore, stiff joints and muscles.
+Massage can be comfortably received by your loved one or patient in a hospital bed, chair, recliner or wheelchair while fully or partially clothed.

 Massage can reduce restlessness and anxiety.
 Massage is relaxing.
 It lowers blood pressure and eases your heart rate.
 When the body is under stress it produces unhealthy levels of cortisol, a well-known stress hormone.
 Massage decreases cortisol levels.
 Studies have shown massage triggers the release of “feel good” hormones that induce a sense of overall relaxation, calmness, and contentment that can temporarily make the brain forget about other aches.